zhangzhuoneng/MRICombo/README.md

 ## Overview

-MRICombo is a unified multi-task deep learning framework for MRI image analysis, featuring a Mixture of Experts (MoE) architecture for both segmentation and classification tasks across multiple anatomical regions.
+MRICombo is a unified multi-task deep learning framework for MRI image analysis, featuring a Mixture of Experts (MoE) architecture for both segmentation and classification tasks across multiple anatomical regions with varying sequence combinations.

 ## Features

 - **Multi-Task Learning**: Simultaneous segmentation and classification
 - **Mixture of Experts (MoE)**: Dynamic expert routing based on region and task
-- **Multi-Sequence Support**: Handles up to 8 different MRI sequences
+- **Multi-Sequence Support**: Handles up to 8 different MRI sequences in segmentation or classification task
 - **Cross-Domain Generalization**: Trained on multiple anatomical regions

 ## Project Structure